-Sam Pittman, one of the nation’s premier recruiters, was named the 34th head coach in Razorback history prior to the 2020 season.
+Sam Pittman, one of the nation’s premier recruiters, was named the 34th head coach in Razorback history prior to the 2020 season and has led one of the most remarkable program turnarounds in college football since taking the helm.

 Before his return to Fayetteville, Pittman spent four seasons on staff at Georgia, including the 2019 season when he served as associate head coach and offensive line coach for the Bulldogs.
 He arrived in Athens in 2016 as the offensive line coach as part of Kirby Smart’s first staff.
 In his four seasons with the Bulldogs, Pittman helped Georgia to unprecedented success including three-straight Southeastern Conference Eastern Division titles.
 Pittman’s linemen paved the way for the Bulldogs’ rushing attack in 2019 led by D’Andre Swift, who finished fourth in the league with 1,216 yards just ahead of Arkansas’ Rakeem Boyd (1,133).
 Andrew Thomas, Isaiah Wilson and Solomon Kindley led the way up front on Pittman’s o-line and later heard their names called in the NFL Draft with Thomas and Wilson going in the first round.